 We’ll talk about the most common ways to carry here.
 I know there are some alternative ways, but those tend to be for needs-specific individuals or more advanced firearm enthusiasts.

 - Pocket Carry: Pretty simple option.
 Usually the easiest.
 You put the gun in your pocket.
-There tends to a lot of movement for this, however.
-And if you are loaded and chambered you risk the chance of accidently shooting yourself.
-Save yourself the trouble and carry a better way if at all possible.
+There tends to be a lot of movement for this, however.
+And if you are loaded and chambered you risk the chance of accidentally shooting yourself.
+Save yourself the trouble and carry a better way, if at all possible.

 - Inside Waistband: This is where your gun is tucked into your waistband or into a holster in your waistband.
 It tends to be for smaller firearms.
-I’d recommend having a holster if you do this method, or again you run the risk of an accidental fire.
+I’d recommend having a holster if you do this method, or again you risk an accidental fire.

 - Ankle Holster: As the name implies, it’s a holster that attaches to your ankle.
-It takes a long time to draw from this position but it is also one of my favorites because it is easily the most concealable.
-It also has the added benefit of never causing problems while driving or moving around, and also is virtually undetectable to potential attackers.
-No one is going to try and search around your ankles for your gun, much less have the opportunity to grab it before you can stop them.
+It takes a long time to draw from this position, but it is also one of my favorites because it is easily the most concealable.
+It also has the added benefit of never causing problems while driving or moving around and also is virtually undetectable to potential attackers.
+No one is going to search around your ankles for your gun, much less have the opportunity to grab it before you can stop them.

 Women get a few added ways to carry if they so choose.
 They include the following:

-- Bra Holster: Ingenious firearm manufacturers have come out with a new way to conceal carry for women – in their bra!
-It’s a good option for a small size gun, and allows very quick access in case you ever have to use it.
-I’d definitely consider this if I had the boob-specific traits necessary to pull it off.
+- Bra Holster: Ingenious firearm manufacturers have come out with a new way to conceal carry for women in their bra.
+It’s a good option for a small size gun and allows very quick access in case you ever have to use it.
+I’d definitely consider this if I had the boob-specific characteristics necessary to pull it off.

 - Purse: The old idea of dropping your .380 in your purse is still around.
 I wouldn’t recommend this option, but it is a common one.
 Generally, your purse can get stolen or someone could snatch it from you unless you’re 100% observant all the time.
 This would practically eliminate your ability to defend yourself, especially if they see the gun in your purse when they take it.

 - Thigh Holster: Strapping a holster around your thigh won’t work for most men because if they ever need to use it, they’d have to first take off their pants.
 However, women in skirts of dresses don’t have this problem.
-It provides a nice cloaking device for women, as no one will ever think you’re carrying a firearm around your thigh – and it also has the benefit of relatively easy to grab in an emergency situation (compared to something like a purse or ankle holster).
+It provides a nice cloaking device for women, as no one will ever think you’re carrying a firearm around your thigh.
+And it also has the benefit of being relatively easy to grab in an emergency (compared to something like a purse or men’s ankle holster).